Livelycobra/Hazardouspiggi/README.md

 #Rules and Etiquette For Plug.dj.

-• We allow all music genres under 6 minutes, even mixes/mashups!
+• We allow all music genres under 6 minutes, yes even mash-ups and mixes!
 However, we focus more on EDM music and we want actual music so please, no parodies.

 • We DON'T allow swearing, or the use of racism/stereotypes.
-Pornography Or Any NSFW Contentis restricted from here as well, so is anything 18+
+Pornography Or Any NSFW Content restricted from here as well, so is anything 18+

 • Repeating a song in the history is prohibited.

-• We do not allow requests of fans, skips, mehs, songs, and woots.
+• Please don't make  requests for fans, skips, mehs, songs, and woots.

 • Having more mehs than woots for 10 seconds would result in a song skip.